cosmos/cosmos-sdk/docs/spec/auth/03_types.md

 ## StdSignature

-A `StdSignature` is the combination of an optional public key and a cryptographic signature as a byte array.
+`StdSignature` implements the `sdk.Signature` interface and consists of a combination of an optional public key and a cryptographic signature as a byte slice.
 The SDK is agnostic to particular key or signature formats and supports any supported by the `PubKey` interface.

 ```golang
 type StdSignature struct {